 If you’re living in the home, it’s wise to coordinate times that you or a friend can remove pets from the house, rather than restrict them to a particular area.
-No matter how affectionate and well behaved your pet might be, it will be a relief to your pet to not be alone with strangers.
+No matter how affectionate and well-behaved your pet might be, it will be a relief to your pet not to be alone with strangers.
 It will also be a relief to your prospective buyers to not have to worry about your animals slipping out, or preventing them from being able to see the whole property.
-If you have pets like reptiles, you may not have an option to move them, but let your Realtor know so they can advise people who are coming over and avoid surprises.
+If you have pets like reptiles, you may not have an option to move them.
+However, you should still let your agent know so they can advise people who are coming over and avoid surprises.

 Clean Up After Your Pet

-Food, hair, and the occasional mess are a reality of being a pet owner as well as a home owner.
-A deep clean before putting your home on the market will take care of things like old stains, hair-covered baseboards, and any accidents that may have happened over the years, but the real challenge will be maintaining this while your house is on the market.
-Open houses and home showings invite a lot of people to look at places you might not even think about, so maintaining a clean floor and keeping toys picked up during this time will be helpful.
-A sometimes overlooked detail is places where dogs and cats use the restroom, which should be kept absurdly clean.
-Even the most sympathetic fellow pet owner will remember if they might have to be careful where they walk.
+Food, hair, and the occasional mess are the reality of being a pet owner and a homeowner.
+A deep clean before putting your home on the market will take care of things like old stains, hair-covered baseboards, and any accidents that may have happened over the years.
+However, the real challenge will be maintaining this while your house is on the market.
+After all, shedding is a part of pet life.
+Open houses and home showings invite a lot of people to look at places you might not even think about.
+So maintaining a clean floor and keeping toys picked up during this time will be helpful.
+Sometimes, places where dogs and cats use the restroom get forgotten.
+Don’t do this!
+Anywhere where pets are going potty should be kept absurdly clean.
+Even the most sympathetic fellow pet owner will remember if they have to be careful where they walk.

 From your pet’s perspective, moving can be scary, especially when you’re painting, cleaning, and rearranging things.
 Assigning a space for them to have to themselves (and to minimize how many areas you need to maintain for guests) will comfort them, and keep you from needing to do a full once-over of the property every time buyers are coming by.

 Once you accept an offer, the balancing act continues for you and your pet.
 Appraisals, inspections, and potential work on the home mean more visits once you’re under contract.
-That means your pet is still going to need to be able to shuffle around when needed.
-There are lots of experienced contractors and professionals out there that might not be bothered by the presence of a dog or cat, but as a courtesy you should make sure to ask, and make sure that’s the right decision for your pet as well.
+That means your pet is still going to need to shuffle around when needed.
+There are lots of experienced contractors and professionals out there that might not be bothered by the presence of a dog or cat.
+However, as a courtesy, you should make sure to ask and make sure that’s the right decision for your pet as well.